jasonconard/testinfopro/README.md

 Just need to launch :
-npm install
+npm install,
-bower install
+bower install,
-gulp serve (for dev)
+gulp serve (for dev),
 gulp (for build)

 -------------